Professor in Forest Planning

 I am directing the MSc course "National and International Forest Policy ", 15 ECTS credits.
 The weeks full-time course is delivered by an international teacher team, examining forest governance and linkages between forest policy and management in different countries.

-My interest in improving the practice of teaching and learning has been nurtured through various engagements, such as coordinating EUROFORESTER; designing a new master programme (FORPEC); delivering intensive courses on student-centred learning for university staff; and taking part in the SLU Education Board dealing with strategic development of education at our university; and initiating new international bachelor's programme Forest & Landscape (starting September 2021).
+My interest in improving the practice of teaching and learning has been nurtured through various engagements, such as coordinating EUROFORESTER Master's programme; designing a new programme (FORPEC); delivering intensive courses on student-centred learning for university staff; and taking part in the SLU Education Board dealing with strategic development of education at our university; and initiating new international Bachelor's programme Forest & Landscape (started in September 2021).

 - SLU pedagogic award for Euroforester teacher team, 2006

 My research spans various issues in forest policy, with focus on the countries of the Baltic Sea region.
 Approaches to forest governance differ widely within the region, constituting an exciting venue for comparative analyses.
 The topics of interest include but are not limited to: